Creatine is one of the top supplements for gaining muscle and improving performance in the gym.

 Increased Strength and Performance

-In addition to increasing muscle growth, creatine can also improve exercise performance, increasing strength, power, and endurance during high-intensity exercise.
+In addition to increasing muscle growth, creatine supplements can also improve exercise performance, increasing strength, power, and endurance during high-intensity exercise.

 Prevent Injury and Reduce Recovery Time